-Taxi: Taxis are available from the taxi stand outside the arrivals areas, with Főtaxi (tel: (1) 222 2222) the main supplier.
-Maximum fixed fares from the airport are set by a zoning system, and these start at around Ft6,000.
+Taxi: Taxis are available from the taxi stand outside the arrivals areas, with Főtaxi (tel: (1) 222 2222; www.fotaxi.hu) the main supplier.
+A ride to the city centre should typically cost around Ft6,500, depending on traffic conditions.

 Banking facilities, ATMs and bureaux de change are available in the terminals and the SkyCourt link building.

 A lost property service is on hand for enquiries about items lost at the airport (tel: (70) 332 4006).
 A 24-hour left-luggage service is located in the arrivals area of Terminal 2B.
 Lockers are available on the ground floor of the SkyCourt.

 Business-class passengers in Terminal 2 have access to the SkyCourt Lounge (tel: (1) 296 7370), which is located in the SkyCourt shopping area.
 Facilities here include computers, printers, fax and telephones.
 The Executive Lounge (tel: (1) 296 8533) provides a range of services, including private check-in and refreshments.
 A further lounge, the Celebi Platinum Lounge (tel: (1) 296 5933), is located in the transit area of Terminal 2.